Experts caution against wrong issues in new Round

 by Martin Khor

-New York 24 July -- A seminar of trade experts on the next WTO Round ended here with several participants cautioning against new issues and with the chief convenor in concluding remarks saying it is better not to have a comprehensive new Round if it meant taking the WTO down the wrong road by adding inappropriate non-trade issues on to the trading system.
+A SEMINAR of trade experts on the next World Trade Organisation (WTO) Round of trade negotiations ended in New York with several participants cautioning against new issues and with the chief convenor, in concluding remarks, saying it is better not to have a comprehensive new Round if it meant taking the WTO down the wrong road by adding inappropriate non-trade issues on to the trading system.

 The focus of the meeting was to examine whether it was appropriate to include new issues such as an investment agreement, competition policy, environment and labour in a new Round to be launched at the next WTO Ministerial Conference in Seattle.
 It also discussed the need to improve the WTO's dispute settlement mechanism, and issues relating to free trade at the border.

 The meeting was characterised by a lack of enthusiasm by most speakers and participants for the proposed new issues to be brought into a new Round.
 Many of the experts expressed fears that overloading the WTO with non-trade issues that were not the concern of the traditional GATT trade liberalisation agenda would strain and distort the multilateral trading system.